LLNL/zfp/docs/source/limitations.rst

   computations, where catastrophic cancellation can be an issue when insufficient precision is available.

-- Only single and double precision types are supported.
+- Only single and double precision floating types are supported.
   Generalizations to IEEE half and quad precision would be useful.
 For instance, compressed 64-bit-per-value storage of 128-bit quad-precision numbers could greatly improve the accuracy of double-precision floating-point computations using the same amount of storage.

 - Complex-valued arrays are not directly supported.
 Real and imaginary components must be stored as separate arrays, which may result in lost